GHOSTWORKS MARINE, INC.

 We may maintain your Personal Information on computers and servers located outside of your state of residence, country, or economic region.

 We may arrange for the data to be passed on to one or more order processors (e.g., providers, web service providers, newsletter distribution providers), responsible sales offices, sales representatives or partner companies, who will also use the personal data exclusively for the stated purposes.
 The transmission of your data entered in the forms is encrypted in all cases.
-Any further transfer of
+Any further transfer of your personal data to third parties will only take place with your consent, unless there is a legal obligation to do so or in order to protect the rights, property and safety of GHOSTWORKS.
+Insofar as external service providers come into contact with personal data, we require mandatory legal, technical and organizational measures to comply with data protection regulations.

 Changes to the Policy